Mekaeil/LaravelTranslation/README.md

 ```

 ### Migration [ step : 3 ]
-before migration you can change TABLE names in config file.
+before migration you should take a look the config file.
+* define your users table, user model and user id
+* if you want to change the translation's table name you can change it.
+* add or edit middleware routes.

+**it is important to add <span style="background:#95a5a6;color:#000;padding:0 2px;display:inline;">lang_id</span> in your fillable columns in user model.**

 ```
 config > laravel-translation.php